JAMESDEVARAPU/festivevoice/replit.md

 # Overview

-The Indian Culture Explorer is a Streamlit-based web application designed to preserve, share, and explore India's rich cultural heritage.
-The platform serves as a collaborative knowledge base where users can contribute historical information, stories, language learning content, and cultural data while participating in educational quizzes.
-The application supports multiple Indian languages and provides data export capabilities for research purposes.
+The Indian Culture Explorer is a comprehensive Streamlit-based web application designed to preserve, share, and explore India's rich cultural heritage through multimedia content.
+The platform serves as a collaborative knowledge base where authenticated users can contribute voice stories, video traditions, festival information, and cultural data while managing their personal contributions dashboard.
+The application features secure user authentication, multilingual support, and data export capabilities for cultural preservation research.

 # User Preferences